 The Constitution also sets out the terms of reference for the scrutiny committees.
 Each year the Council's scrutiny committees produce an Annual Report which includes a retrospective insight into the work undertaken by each of the Council's Scrutiny Committees during the municipal year.
-The Annual Report for 2018/19 was submitted to Council in July 2019.
+The Annual Report for 2019/20 will be submitted to Council during July.